kljacobs/kljacobs.github.io/_includes/writeups/researchWriteUp.md

 **Selected Research Reports and Other Publications**

+<a href="https://www.extension.iastate.edu/agdm/crops/html/a1-27.html" target="_blank">"To Grow or not to Grow: A Tool for Comparing Returns to Switchgrass for Bioenergy with Annual Crops and CRP"</a> Ag Decision Maker File A1-27.
+Iowa State University, January 2016.

 <a href="https://www.extension.iastate.edu/agdm/articles/others/JacMay15.html" target="_blank">"The Capital Structures of Iowa's Grain and Agricultural Supply Firms: Are Cooperatives Different than Their Investor-Owned Counterparts?"</a> *Ag Decision Maker Newsletter*, Iowa State University, May 2015.

 (with Q. Weninger).
 “Nitrogen Management under Uncertainty: An Investigation of Farmers’ Decision Processes.” *Agricultural Policy Review*.
 Center for Agricultural and Rural Development, Iowa State University, Ames, Iowa.
 February 2015.